Drugs Used to Treat Skin Disorders

-Drugs that may be used in or on the skin fall into several categories—antibiotics, antifungal drugs, antiparasitic drugs, nonsteroidal anti-inflammatory drugs, drugs that modulate the immune system, hormones, psychotropic agents, and vitamin and mineral supplements (see Drugs and Vaccines: Drugs Commonly Used to Treat Skin Disorders).
+Drugs that may be used in or on the skin fall into several categories—antibiotics, antifungal drugs, antiparasitic drugs, nonsteroidal anti-inflammatory drugs, drugs that modulate the immune system, hormones, psychotropic agents, and vitamin and mineral supplements.

 Several factors may contribute to the signs associated with skin disorders.
 Each factor should be identified and addressed if treatment is to succeed.
 Successful treatment of skin diseases may require longterm or lifelong treatment and is frequently a matter of successful control rather than cure.

-Several antifungal drugs are used to treat skin diseases in animals (see Drugs and Vaccines: Drugs Commonly Used to Treat Skin Disorders).
-Your veterinarian will make a determination, based on the fungus involved and your pet's species, which drug should be used for treatment.
+Several antifungal drugs are used to treat skin diseases in animals.
+Your veterinarian will make a determination, based on the fungus involved and your pet’s species, which drug should be used for treatment.
 These drugs are usually given by mouth, although some may be given topically.
 The instructions should be followed carefully when these drugs are prescribed, as some may cause gastrointestinal upset or other adverse effects, and others may need to be taken with food or with another drug to increase the effectiveness of treatment.

 Antiparasitic drugs are commonly used in all animals to combat infestation with parasites.
 This includes pests such as fleas and mites that can irritate the skin and cause disease, as well as parasites that live inside the animal’s body.

-One important class of drugs used to treat parasitic infestations is the macrocyclic lactones.
-Drugs from this class may be used to treat skin disorders caused by parasites, although their use is often off-label. (“Off-label” is a term that describes the use of an FDA-approved drug for a disorder other than that for which it was approved.
-It is a common practice in both human and veterinary medicine.)
-Depending on the drug, they may be given orally or topically.
+Macrocyclic lactones may be used to treat skin disorders caused by parasites, although their use is often off-label. (“Off-label” is a term that describes the use of an FDA-approved drug for a disorder other than that for which it was approved.

 Insect growth regulators halt or disrupt the development of the immature stages of some insects (larvae and/or eggs), leading to their death.
 These drugs are highly effective against insects such as fleas, flies, and mosquitoes that undergo complete metamorphosis, but they have little or no activity against ticks.